Droopy Eyelids

 Although no scientific studies have been conducted to assess how well this might work, researchers do know that using any muscle more often can counteract the effects of muscle weakness and deterioration, often resulting in greater muscular strength and a lifted appearance in the target area.

-• Resistance workout: Eyelid droop can be improved by forcing your eyelids to work out every hour.
-Raising your brows, inserting a finger below, and holding them up while trying to close them can work eyelid muscles.
+Resistance workout: Eyelid droop can be improved by forcing your eyelids to work out every hour.
+Raising your brows, placing a finger underneath the eyelid or eyebrow to provide resistance, and holding them up while trying to close them can work eyelid muscles.
 This provides resistance in the same way that weightlifting does.
 Eyelid muscles are also worked with quick, forced blinks and eye rolls.

 Can a blepharoplasty help with upper eyelid droop?